Overview of high-density QCD studies with the CMS experiment at the LHC: Introduction

 Over the past few years, experiments at RHIC and the LHC, including CMS, performed increasingly precise ``soft'' (low-\QTwo processes) and hard (high-\QTwo processes) measurements of the bulk properties and jet modifications in HI collisions.
 Concurrently, advances in both the macroscopic (long-wavelength dynamical description) and microscopic (short-wavelength dynamical description) theories of interactions within the QGP are beginning to transform the abundant data into insights regarding the structure and properties of this state of matter.
-Notable success has been achieved in data-to-theory comparisons, particularly within well-defined frameworks in subfields such as the physics of soft probes~\cite{Gale:2013da,Heinz:2013th,Bernhard:2019bmu}.
+Notable success has been achieved in data-to-theory comparisons, particularly within well-defined frameworks in subfields such as the physics of soft probes~\cite{Gale:2013da,Heinz:2013th,Bernhard:2019bmu,Nijs:2021clz}.
 These achievements guide ongoing and future studies of the QGP nature, on a wide range of length scales~\cite{Andres:2016iys}.
-Such an exploration is facilitated by the extensive nuclear data sets currently available and others forthcoming at RHIC and the LHC.
+Such an exploration is facilitated by the extensive nuclear data sets currently available or to be collected in the near future.